NEONScience/NEON-Data-Skills/_posts/HDF5/2015-05-27-R-dplyr-GREPL-Summarise-Piping.md

-    #for example, let's create a new data frame that contains only female
-    #Peromyscus mainculatus, one of the key small mammal players in the life cycle
-    #of Lyme disease-causing bacterium.
+Let's create a new data frame that contains only female Peromyscus mainculatus, one of the key small mammal players in the life cycle of Lyme disease-causing bacterium.

+    #filter out data that represent the Peromyscus mainculatus
     data_PeroManicFemales <- filter(myData, scientificName == 'Peromyscus maniculatus', sex == 'F')

     #Note that we were able to put multiple conditions into the filter statement,